-The words of the Masih had such authority that he simply said the command (from a long distance) and it happened!
+The words of the Masih had such authority that he simply said the command and it happened from a distance!
 But what amazed Isa (PBUH) was that only this pagan ‘enemy’ had the faith to recognize the power of his Word – that the Masih had authority to Say and it would Be.
-The man we expect to have no faith (because he was from the ‘wrong’ people and the ‘wrong’ religion), by the words of Isa (PBUH), would one day join in the feast of paradise with Ibrahim and the other righteous, while those from the ‘correct’ religion and the ‘correct’ people would not.
+The man we expect to have no faith (because he was from the ‘wrong’ people and the ‘wrong’ religion), from the words of Isa (PBUH), would one day join in the feast of paradise with Ibrahim and the other righteous, while those from the ‘correct’ religion and the ‘correct’ people would not.
 Isa (PBUH) warns us that it is not religion nor heritage that guarantees paradise.

 Jesus raises the dead daughter of a synagogue leader

-But this does not mean that Isa al Masih (PBUH) did not heal Jewish leaders.
-In fact, one of his most powerful miracles was when he raised the dead daughter of a synagogue leader.
-The Injil records it in this manner:
+This does not mean that Isa al Masih (PBUH) did not heal Jewish leaders.
+In fact, one of his most powerful miracles was his raising of the dead daughter of a synagogue leader.
+The Injil records it like this:

 40 Now when Jesus returned, a crowd welcomed him, for they were all expecting him.
 41 Then a man named Jairus, a synagogue leader, came and fell at Jesus’ feet, pleading with him to come to his house 42 because his only daughter, a girl of about twelve, was dying.